In this codelab, you will build a client-side Autotest to check the disk and cache throughput of a ChromiumOS device. You will learn how to:

 2. rsync it into /usr/local/autotest/tests on the client

 3. run it by invoking autotest_client, as described in the section on Running Tests Directly on the client.
-Note a print statement won’t show up when the test is run via run_remote_test.
+Note a print statement won’t show up when the test is run via test_that.

 Our aim is to create a test which does the following:

-2. Create a control file, A bare minimum control file for the hdparm test:
+2. Create a control file kernel_HdParmBasic/control, a bare minimum control file for the hdparm test:

 3. Create a test file: